octoflar/especia/README.md

     make test
     make install

-You have to replace `<...>` with expressions suitable for your system.
+You will have to replace `<...>` with expressions suitable for your system.
 The build property files provide examples.

 Then read the articles listed below to find out whether this software could be of interest